How to Understand Core Inflation — CPI vs Core Inflation

 What does it measure?

 CPI (Consumer Price Index) measures the change in prices of a basket of goods and services purchased by the average household.
-GUS (Statistics Poland) checks prices of hundreds of products monthly and calculates the average change.
+In Poland, GUS (Główny Urząd Statystyczny — Statistics Poland) checks prices of hundreds of products monthly and calculates the average change.
+The basket is designed to reflect typical consumer spending patterns, and it gets updated periodically to account for shifts in how people actually spend their money.

 What does the CPI basket contain?